agui888/shim-doc/docs/array.md

 _.every(array, func)

-check if all the callback return values are truthy
+Check if all the callback return values are truthy

 ```lua
 _.every({1, 2, 3}, function(x)